hsd31196/Music-Recommendation-System/README.md

 Each playlist in the MPD contains a playlist title, the track list (including track metadata) editing information (last edit time, number of playlist edits) and other miscellaneous information about the playlist.
 # Preprocessing
-1.Run JsontoCsv.py
+1.Run jsontocsv_restruct.py to convert json data to csv format with the required data for input to the algorithm.
-# Algorithm
+# Algorithm Files
-1. Apache Spark MLlib's ALS Model
+1. Apache Spark MLlib's ALS(Alternating Least Squares) Model
 2. ALS model using Implicit API
 # Evaluation Metric
 1.R-precision
 2.NDCG
+# Requirements
+Dask
+gcsfs
+Implicit-0.3.8
+Anaconda Distribution
+Scikit-learn
+Scipy